finin/cseefaculty/README.md

-Http://bit.ly/cseeFaculty is a Google Spreadsheet listing all of the full-time tenure-track faculty our department has had plus an incomplete list of non-TT positions.
+Http://bit.ly/cseeFaculty is a Google Spreadsheet listing all of the full-time tenure-track faculty CSEE has had plus an incomplete list of non-TT positions.

-It is good to capture this history and the data will be useful when we argue for more lines.
+It is good to capture this history and it will be useful when we argue for more lines.
 The data shows (http://bit.ly/1gb7F9K), for example, that even with the three new faculty for AY 2015, we will have fewer CS TT lines than in AYs 2002-2006.

 Please add anyone I've missed and correct dates that are wrong.
 I highlighted dates I was unsure about.
 The data for each faculty